Any Investor Can Ignore Your Best Advice And Be Wildly Successful

 “Publish X amount of times per week and be as active as possible on platform A, B and C.”

-Indeed, some of the advice being shared allowed certain travel bloggers to grow from amateurs to professionals.
+Indeed, some of the advice being shared allowed certain travel professionals to grow from amateurs to professionals.

 Yet, I also noticed that there were those who ignored almost all of the general consensus wisdom of best practices while achieving wild success.